infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 ```
 Notice in this case that we only permit linear expressions for `expr` since
 it will be squared by our new measure and we currently only support quadratic
 expressions.
-(This could be overcome by defining place a place holder variable
+(This could be overcome by defining a place holder variable
 for `expr`.

 Now let's use our constructor to repeat the above measure example: